 Let’s create a world where all women and girls are appreciated for their talent, strengths and uniqueness.

-We invite you to stand beside us to change our current culture so every girl and woman can reach her fullest potential.
+We invite you to join the movement and #StandBesideHer so every girl and woman can reach her fullest potential.

 I will do my best to be